I'M IN Attendance and Engagement

 If you have permanently damaged or lost your card you will need to replace this at the earliest possible convenience.
-It will cost you £5.00 to replace your card.
-You can do so using the relevant eStore link below:
+It will cost you £5 to replace your card.
+You can do so using the relevant eStore links below:

-Please note you may only own one ID card at a time.
+Please note you may only own 1 ID card at a time.
 If you lose your ID card it will be deactivated as soon as a replacement is printed and activated.